cs573-24s/a3-Experiment/README.md

 #### User Feedback

+- Many users thought the survey was easy
-There were variations based on gender.
+- There were variations based on gender.
 Male participants found the donut harder than the treemap while women found the treemap harder than the donut.